SolidWallOfCode/txn_box/doc/user/ModifierReference.en.rst

    Space.
 The value for the modifier is a feature expression in which :ex:`ip-col` can be used to extract data from the row.
 The value of that expression replaces the IP address.

+.. modifier:: as-text-block
+   :arg: Block name as a string.

+   Convert a string in to the contents of a text block.
+The active value is treated as the name.
+   The modifier value is used if there is no block for the name.
+If there is no block and no name the result is an empty string.

 .. modifier:: url-encode
    :value: string